zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 :::info**Required roles:** system administrator, security administrator
 :::

-As REST API services do not have mechanism of a long-term web session, it is necessary to have a way to establish an authenticated session outside of individual REST API services.
+## Authentication with JWT Token

+When the client authenticates with the API ML, the client receives the JWT token in exchange.
+This token can be used for further authentication.
+If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

-In Zowe, authentication is achieved using JWT tokens that can be obtained by a specialized service, which can then be used to provide authentication information.
+In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
 This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

 This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.